 You can screw the Runner Paint Pro onto any broom handle to extend the reach but, of course, this means applying sufficient force is difficult.
 When we detached the Runner Paint Pro from the broom handle, it was much easier to use, though still required a deal of force to squeeze out the paint.

 We were impressed at the lack of drips and splatter, so it does meet this claim.
 If it's full of paint, you can confidently carry the Paint Runner over uncovered carpet to another job without fear of spilling or spotting.
 We filled another roller with topcoat, but also found a decent amount of pressure was required for good coverage.
 Our professional painter reckoned the finish wasn't close to what he'd get from a good standard roller.
 It had a textured and, in places, "bubbly" appearance.

 Another issue is the Runner's narrowness.
 Standard rollers are usually twice as wide, which makes it easier to paint straight, even lines.
-While the Runner claims to cover up to 17m² of wall with one litre of paint, our trial found it was closer to 6m²/L. In contrast, the rule of thumb for roller painting is 12m²/L. Once the microfibre pad wears out, replacement sleeves set you back $35 each including postage from TV Shop, compared to less than $5 for a standard roller cover.
+While the Runner claims to cover up to 17m² of wall with one litre of paint, our trial found it was closer to 6m²/L. In contrast, the rule of thumb for roller painting is 12m²/L. Once the microfibre pad wears out, replacement sleeves set you back $35 each including postage, compared to less than $5 for a standard roller cover.
 We found the pad difficult to clean.

 Also included is a "flocked edger" for cutting-in around window frames, skirting and ceilings.
 This gave a slightly uneven, textured finish.
 It only holds a small amount of paint so it needs regular refilling.